kiraoyd/Rustys-Root-Review/README.md

 ----------------------------------------------------

+### CITATIONS

+Citations are provided in the files as comments, and other resources are mentioned in the JOUNRAL.md file.

+I'd like to double cite Casey Bailey here as well.
+The template for the server, router, and AppError work in the root_review crate came directly from his doggr_w23 repo example: auth_rs.
+A copy of this repo can be found here: https://github.com/kiraoyd/doggr_w23/tree/master/auth_rs

 ### LICENSE

 This work is licensed under the 'MIT License'.
 Please see the file LICENSE.txt in this distribution for license terms.